 If you are interested in a behind-the-scenes experience, with the potential of becoming a Museum volunteer among the world’s largest collections of fossils, please fill out the registration form here.
 This is not a distance-learning program.
 You must be able to attend classes at the National Museum of Natural History in order to participate.

-The Paleontological Training Program (PTP) is designed to give interested members of the public an 11-lecture introduction to geology, evolution, fossils, and the history of life.
+The 2019 Paleontological Training Program (PTP) is designed to give interested members of the public a 10-lecture introduction to geology, evolution, fossils, and the history of life.
 Graduates of the PTP are strongly encouraged to volunteer for the Department of Paleobiology, and those who do will gain more specialized knowledge relating to research, collections management, specimen conservation or other departmental activities.

-Classes will be held once a week on Tuesday afternoon from 2:00 - 4:00 pm starting March 12, 2013.
-Each student will earn a certificate of completion.
+Classes will be held once a week on Thursday afternoon from 2:00 - 4:00 pm starting March 14th, 2019 and continue to May 16th.
+There is a $200 fee to attend this program and each student will earn a certificate of completion.